TongLing916/tongling916.github.io/_posts/2018-10-31-Review-Visual-SLAM-algorithms-a-survey-from-2010-to-2016.md

 #### 7.1 Pure rotation

+$$\quad$$ This is a problem because disparities cannot be observed durign purely rotational motion with monocular vSLAM.

 #### 7.2 Map initialization

+$$\quad$$ Map initialization is important to achieve accurate estimation in vSLAM.
+Basically, in order to obtain an accurate initial map, baseline should be wide.

 #### 7.3 Estimating intrinsic camera parameters

+$$\quad$$ Camera calibration should be done before using vSLAM applications, and intrinsic camera parameters should be fixed during vSLAM estimation process.

 #### 7.4 Rolling shutter distortion

+$$\quad$$ In rolling shutter, each row of a captured image is taken by different camera poses.
+It is obviously difficult to estimate camera poses of each row directly.

 #### 7.5 Scale ambiguity

+$$\quad$$ Absolute scale information is needed in some vSLAM applications with monocular vSLAM.

 ### 8. Benchmarking